ComplexCorsair/Statements-born-out-of-conflict/README.md

 # Statements-born-out-of-conflict
 IMPORTANT: This repository contains random thoughts I have, as the name suggests.
 I will try to be as raw yet as orderly as I can.
+Although how I approach this is that some random thought comes, I remember the details as they're fresh, I pull out the phone to note it, then I relive the thoughts and expand on them.
 This work is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.

 "Sometimes I feel like I do not understand myself, sometimes I feel that I do.
 I am often in much conflict, most of the times I can not point out a single ingredient contributing to the conflict.
 It is fine, though."